 South Australia's state-based Keeping Safe: Child Protection Curriculum is mandated in all government preschools and schools for children and young people from age 3 to year 12.
 This curriculum seeks to support children and young people 'to be able to understand, recognise and respond to all forms of abuse including gender-based violence' and has four focus areas: the right to be safe, relationships, recognising and reporting abuse, and protective strategies.
-While the Keeping Safe: Child Protection Curriculum may complement or provide a foundation for more comprehensive respectful relationships education, there is a gap between the child protection focus of this curriculum-based approach and best-practice whole-of-school approaches to relationships and sexual health education.
-The service of the sexual health education.
+While the Keeping Safe: Child Protection Curriculum may complement or provide a foundation for more comprehensive respectful relationships education, there is a gap between the child protection focus of this curriculum-based approach and best-practice wholeof-school approaches to relationships and sexual health education.